 A new comedy derived from a play which had a successful tour back in the seventies but failed to find a West End stage big enough to accommodate the huge two storey set.
 Now completely rewritten with a much simplified set and smaller cast.
 Pure physical farce in the true Feydeau style, inspired by the Liz Taylor/Richard Burton relationship.

 Two of the world’s greatest stars, renowned for their explosive on/off marriage, turn up unexpectedly at their favourite French hotel each with a different lover in tow.
-Can Pierre Laroche, the harrassed hotelier, keep them from knowing that the other is there?
+Chaos ensues.
+Can Pierre Laroche, the harrassed hotelier, keep each from knowing that the other is there?
 Can his demented staff serve dinner without it ending all over the wall paper?
 Can the Times newspaper critic be fooled about what is going on?
-Can the volcano be prevented from erupting before the evening is over?
+Can the volcanic eruptions be prevented before the evening is over?
 Required:- an acrobatic cast and a good supply of heart attack pills.

 The central reception foyer of a small country hotel somewhere outside London.
 The hotel is one of those old family-run establishments whose slight air of dilapidation only add to their charm.

 Note for foreign producers: The play is set in England but could just as easily be set in their own country, since French restaurateurs and hoteliers are everywhere.
 Only the hotel staff would have to remain French.